-Gases, when not contaminated with purities of solid or liquid particles, merate little electrification in their.
-However, in normal industrial mations contamination is usually resent in the form of dirt, metallic rides from piping scale, water vapor details.
-When such gases distange from a pipe or duct it is posterior to create dangerous static fields.
-In the content of the like when such gases distange from a pipe or duct it is posterior from a pipe or duct it is posterior from a closed system of the property gas in a
+Gases, when not contaminated with impurities of solid or liquid particles, generate little electrification in their flow.
+However, in normal industrial situations contamination is usually present in the form of dirt, metallic oxides from piping scale, water vapor and the like.
+When such gases discharge from a pipe or duct it is possible to create dangerous static fields.
+Conversely gas in a closed system of piping and equipment is not usually a problem.

-Examples of gas type discharges and on shipboard are steam smothers or clear-out lines, carbon dioxide les, ventilation systems and sand sting.
-For all of these systems the accumulation can be reduced minimated by proper grounding of discharge pipe.
-Figure 2 shows example of a blower used to venti-
+Examples of gas type discharges found on shipboard are steam smothering or clear-out lines, carbon dioxide nozzles, ventilation systems and sand blasting.
+For all of these systems the static accumulation can be reduced or eliminated by proper grounding of the discharge pipe.
+Figure 2 shows an example of a blower used to venti-